 We use Cornerstones Maestro Curriculum 22 as a basis for our topic teaching.
 The topic-based learning ensures excellent coverage of the curriculum objectives, opportunities for retrieval of prior learning and creative hooks and end points to each unit of work.
-We have introduced Maestro to our curriculum part way through this year, but we have been careful to ensure that no year groups have either gaps or repetition in their learning.

 Alongside the ‘Maestro’ curriculum, we use other teaching platforms such as SCARF for our PSHE, Charanga for music and Purple Mash for Computing.
 We have our own programme for teaching Science, which is taught discretely rather than through topic.
 Maths follows the White Rose programme, which is based on the Singapore Maths methods of teaching.